ImperialCollegeLondon/RCDS-comm-line/README.md

 Happy scripting!

-The content is based on a snapshot of the [Unix Shell lesson](https://kmichali.github.io/SC-shell-novice/) from the [Software Carpentry](https://software-carpentry.org).
+Notebooks 1 to 7 are based on a snapshot of the [Unix Shell lesson](https://kmichali.github.io/SC-shell-novice/) from the [Software Carpentry](https://software-carpentry.org).